-Who can Attend and Vote at the Meeting?
+Who is Eligible to Vote at the Meeting?

-Only Shareholders of record at the close of business on the record date are entitled to attend the Meeting and vote their Shares.
+Only Shareholders of record at the close of business on March 17, 2020 (the "Record Date") are entitled to receive notice of and vote at the Meeting.
 Shareholders are entitled to one vote for each Share held.
 The Shares are the only type of outstanding securities of the Corporation that allows the holders to vote at the Meeting.

-If a Shareholder acquires Shares after the close of business on the record date, that Shareholder may still attend and vote such Shares at the Meeting if, at least ten days before the Meeting, that holder of new

-Shares requests that their name be included in the list of Shareholders entitled to vote at the Meeting and a properly endorsed certificate is shown to Pason's Corporate Secretary or ComputerShare Trust Company of Canada (the "transfer agent"), evidencing such Shares or otherwise establishing ownership of such Shares.
+If a Shareholder acquires Shares after the close of business on the Record Date, that Shareholder may still vote such Shares at the Meeting if, at least ten days before the Meeting, that holder of new Shares requests. through ComputerShare Trust Company of Canada (the "transfer agent"), that their name be added to the voting list and produces a properly endorsed Share certificate or otherwise establishes ownership of such Shares.